This is a Preprint and has not been peer reviewed. This is version 3 of this Preprint.

 Abstract

-Decision-makers need to act now to halt biodiversity loss, and ecologists must provide them with relevant species interaction indicators to inform on community- and ecosystem-level changes.
-Yet, the integration of ecological networks into conservation is still virtually nonexistent.
-Here, we discuss challenges and opportunities related to uncertainty, interpretability and relevance of network metrics applied to conservation.
-We argue that existing data and methodologies are sufficient to generate network information usable for conservation, and to overcome existing challenges.
+Decision-makers need to act now to halt biodiversity loss, and ecologists must provide them with relevant species interaction indicators to inform about community- and ecosystem-level changes.
+Yet, the integration of ecological networks into conservation is still virtually non-existent.
+Here, we argue that existing data and methodologies are sufficient to generate network information usable for conservation, and to begin overcoming existing barriers to the integration of network information and biodiversity decision-making.
 Interaction network indicators must meet criteria important to decision-makers and be tied to specific conservation goals, which requires academics to better engage with practitioners.
-We suggest network robustness as an indicator for biodiversity management and showcase it in a workflow to inform decision-making.
+We use network robustness as an example of an already applicable indicator, and showcase its potential with a reusable workflow to inform decision-making.

 DOI